zwangphy/myLeetCode/leetcode/reverse_string.md

 Reversing the array = Swapping `s[0]` with `s[-1]`, swapping `s[1]` with `s[-2]`, ...

+So we can loop the array by two pointers, one from left and one from right.
+Swap the values and move both pointers towards each other.
+Stop when left >= right.

 ```
 class Solution:
     def reverseString(self, s: List[str]) -> None: